roc-streaming/roc-java/README.md

 ## Documentation

-Documentation for the Java API is not available online yet.
-You can find it in the source code as javadoc comments.
+Documentation for the Java API generated from javadoc comments can be found on [javadoc.io](https://javadoc.io/doc/org.roc-streaming.roctoolkit/roc-android/latest/index.html).

 Documentation for the C API can be found [here](https://roc-streaming.org/toolkit/docs/api.html).